HomeGordo ReviewsGREASE – Mulwaree High School

 I was glad that the stage version elevates Kenickie’s role, played by Simon Walshe, to what it was before Greased Lightning was stolen (STOLEN I say) in the movie and given to some heart-throb called John Travolta even though his character Danny never sang it on stage… poor Jeff Conway… don’t get me started.
 Simon is building himself a strong acting resume and he added to it with another strong performance.

-So, a great cast (apologies for the third time if I didn’t name you).
+So, a great cast (apologies for the third time if I didn’t name you by name).
 But all of that means nothing in this particular show without colour and movement.
 Fantastic bright period costumes and enthusiastic dancing an choreography fill up the other essentials for this show.
 I especially loved the first act closer, “We Go Together”, and “Hand Jive” really builds and delivers for anyone waiting for that big Grease moment.
+I was grinning like an absolute loon.
 And did I mention the drummer already?

 This is a quality show.
 And above all else it’s joyous.
 And it’s a joy that you’ll get from genuinely young actors, and in community theatre, more than I believe you’ll get from a professional production.

 It’s also now a DATED artefact.
-Because as much as we may love Olivia Newton-John Travolta (as their combined entities should be renamed) and their fantastic performances as thirty-somethings pretending to be teens as we suspended disbelief and said, “ok… I’ll buy that…” the fact is it’s ABOUT young people, and surviving school, and learning to be better to each other, and starting to eventually make better choices.
+Because as much as we may love Olivia Newton-John Travolta (surely they deserve to be one joined name by now) and their fantastic performances as thirty-somethings pretending to be teens as we suspended disbelief and said, “ok… I’ll buy that…” the fact is it’s ABOUT young people, and surviving school, and learning to be better to each other, and starting to eventually make better choices.
 And those arcs are best told by people experiencing that.
-And I thought they were.
+And in this show they were.
+This production works because it not only engages newcomers to a very simple but infectiously catchy musical story, but it pays tribute to the source material without leaving the experienced Grease fan wanting or thinking about the original.

-Something I say a bit… I’m aware this is community theatre and I make no suggestion that this should be judged against professional productions, but geez there were so many bits I enjoyed more.
-I make this point a lot, but it deserves repeating… when you see performers in a community theatre performance… they may be 9-5 accountants or nurses or tradies… or students…and you see them using these abilities that they never get much of a chance to showcase in their day to day lives.
+Something I say a bit… I’m aware this is community theatre and I make no suggestion that this should be judged against professional productions, but geez there were so many bits I enjoyed more than a major scale touring production.
+When you see performers in a community theatre performance… they may be 9-5 accountants or nurses or tradies… or students or teachers… but they’ve got these things that they can do that thee world never sees, and you get to see them finally showcasing these otherwise hidden abilities that don’t get a chance to be seen in their day to day lives.
 And they JUST.
-BLOODY SHINE.
-I guarantee you that when you see this show, you will be seeing the best day of one or several of those performers lives.
-It’s a genuine privilege.
-And as I’ve said in detail above, they’re also bloody good so you wont be disappointed.
+BLOODY.
+SHINE.
+I guarantee you that when you see this show, you will be seeing the best day of at least one and probably several of these performers lives.
+It’s a genuine privilege to be in the room for that.
+And as I’ve said in this review, it’s not just witnessing them feeling good, they ARE bloody good.

 Congrats to co-directors Michelle McAleer and Jade Pratt (the third part of the soon to be world dominating Pratt Troika) for an amazing effort.
-Who knows which of them did what, but it has clearly been an effective partnership.
-The band placement, the casting, the set, the choreography… and many of these are obviously decisions that OTHER creatives have delivered, so congrats to everyone involved… but so many choices that made for a great show.
-It must be frustrating for Michelle who loves nothing more than to slide a song into a dramatic play, only to have a show where all the songs are already chosen, but I did notice her sliding in her trademark 6-7 reference again.
+Who knows which of them did what (presumably they do?) but it has clearly been an effective partnership and speaks to Mulwaree’s all areas theatrical succession planning.
+The band placement, the casting, the set, the choreography (many of these are obviously decisions that OTHER creatives have delivered under the directors’ brief so congrats to the entire crew) all contributed to the whole.
+It must be frustrating for Michelle who loves nothing more than to sneak a song into a dramatic play, to have a show where all the songs are already chosen, but I did notice her sliding in her now-trademark 6-7 reference again.
 I saw it, Michelle!
 It’s a thing now.
+Down with the kids!

-Particular congrats to Mulwaree High School for placing such a high priority on drama and public performances, and for ensuring they are of such high quality.
-It’s an example to other schools and I hope once again the CAT Awards have a look at this show because I feel they may list you all prominently for the second year in a row.
+Particular congrats to Mulwaree High School for placing such a high priority on drama and public performances, for bringing people to the stage that otherwise might not (performers and audiences), and for ensuring they’re performance is of such high quality.
+They are an exemplar to other schools.
+I hope once again the Combined Area Theatre (CAT) Awards have a look at this show because I feel they may list many of you prominently for the second year in a row.

 Loading